Is the security market's rapid consolidation a natural evolution or survival of the most intelligently designe

 And how about dollars and cents?
 Larger vendors can sell you a suite of products and have the flexibility to offer great discounts--which spells savings for you.
 Small companies may have more functionality or enhanced capabilities but I am going to guess that some of the whiz-bang technology is not necessary.

 The fact of the matter is that vendor consolidation is happening at a brisk pace with no end in sight.
-As illustrated in Marcia Savage's
+As illustrated in Marcia Savage's "Game Over?", more than 40 acquisitions have occurred in the past four years.
+Given that the acquisition trend is fueled by larger companies being unable to innovate and develop security products quickly enough to meet user demand, we're likely to see more acquisitions, not fewer, over the coming years.

 This is natural market evolution at work: Markets are formed based on need.
 Small, innovative entrepreneurial players get into the market; the technology becomes mature and commoditized; and larger, stronger players pluck up the smaller guys while the rest grab at the table scraps.